 - San Diego County Water Authority: Seawater Desalination

-The Water Authority is considering seawater desalination as one of its newest water supply diversification efforts.
-The concept is to convert seawater from the Pacific Ocean into a high quality and drought-proof local drinking water supply.
-Brackish water desalination is the treatment of saline groundwater extracted from underground aquifers.
+The Water Authority added seawater desalination as one of its newest water supply diversification efforts.
+They are converting seawater from the Pacific Ocean into a high quality and drought-proof local drinking water supply.

 - Tampa Bay Water: Seawater Desalination

-The 25-MGD Tampa Bay, Florida, seawater desalination plant is expected to be completed by the end of 2006.
+The 25-million-gallon-per-day Tampa Bay, Florida, seawater desalination plant is expected to be completed by the end of 2006.

 - West Basin Municipal Water District: Desalination Pilot Project